ShieldEdu/G4-finalproject/README.md

 - 📚 Vocabulary apps require extensive manual input for specific results and proper noun exclusions.
   - **Solution:** Utilize a large corpus of target-level words.
 - 🛠️ Challenges with Hugging Face, particularly in managing `requirements.txt` for necessary libraries.

+# Theoretical Foundations for This Lesson Plan
+- **Task-Based Language Teaching (TBLT)**
+The sequencing of images and creative writing tasks are designed as meaningful activities that require students to use the target language to complete specific outcomes.
+These tasks help in developing students' language skills in a practical and engaging manner.
+- **Input Hypothesis (Stephen Krashen)**
+By listening to the audio story, students are exposed to comprehensible input that is slightly above their current level of proficiency.
+This exposure aids in natural language acquisition as students understand the story while encountering new linguistic structures.
+- **Output Hypothesis (Merrill Swain)**
+Creative writing activities and the use of the Writing Checker App provide students with opportunities to produce language.
+This production process helps them internalize language structures and improve their grammatical accuracy.
+- **Sociocultural Theory (Lev Vygotsky)**
+The lesson plan incorporates collaborative activities such as discussing vocabulary and sequencing images.
+These activities emphasize the social nature of learning, where students can learn from each other with the teacher providing scaffolding as needed.
+- **Multimodal Learning**
+By incorporating various media such as word clouds, audio, images, and writing, the lesson caters to different learning styles.
+This multimodal approach enhances engagement and helps students better retain information.
+- **Constructivist Learning Theory**
+The lesson encourages active participation and self-directed learning through interactive apps and discussions.
+This constructivist approach allows students to actively engage with the content and construct their understanding through experience.